tenoriodouglas/tenoriodouglas/README.md

 -I am Douglas.

--I work as a Data Engineer and Python Backend Developer.
+-I work as a Data Engineer and Python Developer.